 Always on call, fire investigators must be prepared to respond at a moment's notice; their primary function is to conduct investigations and evidence analysis to determine the fire's origin and cause, including whether it was accidental or intentional.
-They utilize the scientific method to gather evidence (both physical and testimonial), conduct analysis, form hypotheses, and use critical thinking to develop objective conclusions systematically.
+They use the scientific method to gather evidence (both physical and testimonial), conduct analysis, form hypotheses, and use critical thinking to develop objective conclusions systematically.

 On the scene

 Whether Christmas day or three o’clock in the morning on a Tuesday, fire investigators must show up at the scene of a fire as soon as possible; from the moment they step on the scene, examination and data collection begins.

 We find where it started, and then start processing what could have started it.

 The first step in the evidence-collection process is to identify the fire's point of origin.
 Fire investigators analyze fire patterns, burn marks, and charring, utilizing their understanding of combustion and fire behavior to identify how the fire spread.
 Photos and measurements are taken, notes are written down, and all observations are included as data for further analysis.

 Fire investigators are among the first to arrive on the scene following a fire.

 Following the initial scene assessment, fire investigators begin to collect physical evidence, including fire debris samples, electrical devices, and any materials which may have played a role in the fire.
 The physical evidence is bagged, tagged, and adequately documented for later assessment.